2025 Copa Perú

 The 2025 Peru Cup season (Copa Perú 2025), the largest amateur tournament of Peruvian football.
 The District Stage (Ligas Distritales) started in February - March, and the National Stage (Etapa Nacional) started in September.

-The champion will be promoted to the Liga 2.
+Unión Minas were crowned champions of the 2025 Copa Perú after defeating ANBA Perú in a penalty shootout in the final played at Hugo Sotil Yerén Stadium in Villa El Salvador.